 Procedures, Hearings, and Appeals of Suspensions: A parent or guardian has a right to one level of appeal above the administrator giving the suspension.
 The student is entitled to remain in school while the appeal of a suspension recommendation is pending, unless the exclusion of the student for his safety or the safety of others is indicated.
 For violations in which the assistant principal's recommendation is suspension, the principal may uphold the suspension or provide consequences in lieu of suspension.
-For violations in which the principal's recommendation is expulsion the hearing officer may uphold the recommendation or provide consequences in lieu of suspension.
+THE DECISION OF THE PRINCIPAL AS SET FORTH ABOVE, IS FINAL.
+For violations in which the principal's recommendation is expulsion AND the hearing officer may uphold the recommendation or provides consequences in lieu of expulsion.
+THE DECISION OF THE HEARING OFFICER IS FINAL.